Max Auschnitt: Clash with the Iron Guard

-In late 1933, a Guardist death squad murdered Prime Minister Ion G. Duca, exposing the movement to Carol's violent retaliation.
+Duca assassination and Pordea scandal

+Auschnitt did not seek reelection in December 1933, informing the public that he no longer thought it wise for Jews to appear in political roles.
+Reportedly, he also blocked a deal between the National Liberal Party, which held power with Ion G. Duca as the Prime Minister, and a communitarian Jewish Party—his contribution criticized by the latter as an act of political sabotage.
+Days later, a Guardist death squad murdered Duca, exposing the movement to Carol's violent retaliation.
 As reported by writer R. G. Waldeck, the Guardist leader Corneliu Zelea Codreanu, fearing for his life, messaged Auschnitt the warning: "If you don't find a way to save me, you'll be bumped off next."
 According to this account, Auschnitt and Lupescu, by then a royal mistress, hid Codreanu from the authorities, and also negotiated a truce; Waldeck also claims that Auschnitt and Malaxa agreed to finance the Iron Guard, thus ensuring its political survival into the post-Duca era.
 The allegation was also publicized by Panait Istrati, who sympathized with the anti-Codreanu group, the Crusade of Romanianism.
 He noted that Guardists took Auschnitt's money while still reining violence on lower-class Jews, who were powerless.

-According to historian Grigore Traian Pop, the claim that Auschnitt was Codreanu's sponsor is fundamentally inaccurate, and planted in the public arena by Blank and Victor Iamandi, who were Auschnitt's rivals at the court.
+According to historian Grigore Traian Pop, the claim that Auschnitt was Codreanu's sponsor is fundamentally inaccurate.
+Pop sees such rumors as planted in the public arena by Blank and Victor Iamandi, who were Auschnitt's rivals at the court.
 Several Guardists have independently confirmed that Auschnitt advanced sizable contributions to their cause over an unspecified period—though, as noted by historian Roland Clark, these merely showed that he wanted his business protected from harm.
 The conflict between Codreanu and Auschnitt was finally resumed in 1934, when the Guard's press referred to "Max Auschnitt the kike", "national bloodsucker", as the power behind the throne.
 This notion was also embraced by the Romanian Front (FR), a far-right dissidence of the PNȚ, whose newspapers claimed that "the kike Max Auschnit" had steadily raised the price of iron after 1930.
 As Damian argued: "He, the Jew from Galicia, determined whether of not the Romanian peasant deserved to own a plow [...].
 He dictated the price of nails, of corrugation, of iron, or heating stoves, of gutter pipes, of anything iron-related".